fuxiaohei/jx/README.md

 `StorageConfig` defines storage options.

-`Dir` is storage saving directory. `Encoder` is value encoder, implements of `gojx.Encoder` interface.
+`Dir` is storage saving directory. `Encoder` is value encoder, implements of `jx.Encoder` interface.
 `Size` means how many items of value in each data file.
 `Optimize` means to replace optimized file ( clean deleted marked data ) to raw data file.